 To get a good TCF score, it’s important to prepare several weeks in advance

-The goal is not only to revise your grammar, vocabulary, and pronunciation in French, but also to be more comfortable with the TCF format, instructions and standard exercises while learning to manage your time.
-A good preparation phase will allow you to be more efficient and relaxed on D-Day.
+With our TCF Exam Preparation Online you not only revise your grammar, vocabulary, and pronunciation in French.
+But the idea is also to be more comfortable with the TCF format, requirements and exercises while learning to manage your time.
+A preparation will allow you to be more efficient and relaxed on D-Day.

-Our TCF preparation is available either through in-person classes (in Paris) or through French lessons online via Skype, as per the student’s preference.
+You can do the TCF training online either through in-person classes – in Paris – or through French lessons online via Skype, depending on your preference.

-Thanks to our TCF preparation classes, you will be able to anticipate certain answers, avoid traps and save time.
-You will receive a solid preparation including mock examinations or past papers, corrected exercises, and exam tips.
+Thanks to our TCF Exam Preparation Online, you will be able to anticipate certain answers, avoid traps and save time.
+You will receive a comprehensive preparation including mock examinations or past papers, corrected exercises, and exam tips.